Buick Estate: 1977–1990

 In 1980, body changes made the wagon more aerodynamic for better fuel efficiency.
 Also, that year, the Electra Estate Wagon was introduced and replaced the Estate Wagon Limited while the 'base' model was now called LeSabre Estate Wagon.
 Exterior woodgrain applique was standard on the Electra Estate (but could be deleted for credit) and optional on the LeSabre Estate.
-The Buick 350 V8 engine was dropped from the options list and a 5.7 litre diesel 350 V8 was now available through 1985.
+The Buick 350 and Oldsmobile 403 V8 engines were dropped from the options list and a 5.7 litre diesel 350 V8 was now available through 1985.
 The standard engine was the 5.0 litre Oldsmobile 307 V8.

 Although the Electra and LeSabre coupes and sedans had both switched to new front wheel drive platforms by 1986, the model names also continued to be used on the rear-wheel-drive wagons through 1989 making the Estate the largest rear wheel drive Buick offered.

 For 1990, which would be the Estate's final year, the Electra and LeSabre model designations were dropped, and the car was once again sold simply as the Estate Wagon.
 As with the Electra Estate in previous years, standard exterior woodgrain could be deleted for credit.
 Although the Estate Wagon model was discontinued in 1990, the Estate trim designation continued on the full-size Roadmaster station wagons from 1991 to 1996.
 The Estate name was also applied to the top trim level of the mid-size Century station wagon (sold as the Regal Estate station wagon in 1982 and 1983) and often included exterior woodgrain applique.
 Like the Roadmaster, the Century Estate continued to be sold through 1996.